Scientific Name

 How to Grow and Care

 Dorstenias are warm-loving plants that need a bit more water than regular succulents.
 They need a well-drained potting mix, and their water needs vary depending on the season of the year.
 Water your Dorstenias regularly to abundant from spring to fall.
 Allow the soil to dry slightly between watering, but ensure they never dry out completely.
 These plants tend to go at least partially dormant during the winter months.
-During this period, water very little.
-Giving plants a warm, sunny position can result in beautiful compact growing plants.
-Fertilizing plants once in a while during their growing period with a high potash and phosphorus fertilizer is recommended.
+During this period, water them very little.
+Giving plants a warm, sunny position can result in beautiful, compact growing plants.
+It is recommended to fertilize plants occasionally during their growing period with a high potash and phosphorus fertilizer.

 Dorstenias are generally propagated by seed.
 Many species are self-fertile.
 Their seeds are expelled explosively from the mature seed heads and are liable to populate pots several feet away.
 They can also be propagated by cuttings.